 by Rebecca Furer for Teach It

 Charles F. Coughlin of Hartford worked for Aetna Insurance Company prior to the outbreak of World War I. During the war he served in the 102nd Infantry, a national guard unit that made up part of the 26th Division (known as the “Yankee Division”) of the American Expeditionary Forces in France.
 Coughlin enlisted as a private on June 24, 1917, at the age of twenty-six and was later promoted to corporal and then sergeant.
 His letters home to his mother bring to life some of the conditions in France and the soldier’s experience of war.
 In the fall of 1918, the 102nd Infantry was involved in the Meuse-Argonne Offensive.
 Coughlin was wounded in battle on October 23, 1918, and died on October 27, just weeks before the armistice.
 Letters to and from Charles’s father, Edward E. Coughlin, regarding the details of his son’s death, burial, and personal effects reveal something of the level of confusion and chaos that existed at the end of the war.
-In addition to the materials at the Connecticut Historical Society included in this activity, we know about Coughlin’s background and service from the military questionnaire completed by his father after the war, which is held by the Connecticut State Library.
+In addition to the materials at the Connecticut Museum of Culture and History included in this activity, we know about Coughlin’s background and service from the military questionnaire completed by his father after the war, which is held by the Connecticut State Library.

 D1: Potential Compelling Question

 D1: POTENTIAL SUPPORTING QUESTIONS

 - How did Connecticut soldiers serving in Europe experience the war?